-The Board held five meetings in 2009.
-During 2009, each director attended at least 80 percent of the total number of the meetings of the Board and the meetings held by each committee of the Board on which he served during his tenure on such committee or the Board.
+The Board held five meetings in 2010.
+During 2010, each director attended at least 80 percent of the total number of the meetings of the Board and the meetings held by each committee of the Board on which he served during his tenure on such committee or the Board.

 The Company does not have a policy regarding directors' attendance at the Company's annual meeting of stockholders.
-Four of the six directors attended last year's annual meeting.
+All of the directors attended last year's annual meeting.

 The Board has determined that Messrs.
-Carley, Hicks, Johnson, Justesen, and Meeker are independent directors as defined in Rule 5605(a)(2) of the listing standards applicable to companies quoted on The Nasdaq Stock Market.
+Carley, Hicks, Johnson, Justesen, and Meeker are independent directors as defined in Rule 5605(a)(2) of the listing standards applicable to companies listed on The Nasdaq Stock Market.